How Trump's policy risk is showing in Treasury bonds

 BOND VIGILANTES

-A persistently positive term premium could be an early sign that bond vigilantes - investors who may have the power to check Trump by making it punitively expensive for the U.S. government to borrow - are stirring in the background despite the recent rally in Treasuries.

-Some investors said they are getting nervous that the Trump administration's policy agenda is eroding the long-term attractiveness of U.S. assets.
+Supporters of Trump's administration cited the sharp fall in Treasury yields after his inauguration as a sign of the debt market’s faith in his policies.
+But many investors say yields were dragged lower by a deterioration in the U.S. economic outlook, which caused interest rate expectations to drop.
+Some investors now say they are getting nervous that the Trump administration's policy agenda is eroding the long-term attractiveness of U.S. assets.
 This could eventually make it harder for it to lower interest rates.

 "I think this is all net negative for U.S. growth in the long run, and it's a net negative for the U.S. as an investment destination," said Lazard's Temple.
 "Over time - not tomorrow - it raises the cost of capital for the U.S. government and for company and consumers in the country."